malapeiro/llm-alignment-research/README.md

 # LLM Alignment Research

-Sérgio Azevedo (`malapeiro`) — Investigação independente em alinhamento e segurança de LLMs, com foco em metodologia de red-teaming e divulgação responsável.
+Sérgio Azevedo (`malapeiro`) — Independent research on LLM alignment and security, focused on red-teaming methodology and responsible disclosure.

-Findings reportados a Google VRP e HackerOne.
-Atualmente em transição de carreira para a área de IA/segurança.
+Findings reported to Google VRP and HackerOne.
+Currently transitioning careers into AI/security.

-**Contacto:** sergio.azevedo.security@gmail.com
+**Contact:** sergio.azevedo.security@gmail.com

-## Sobre este repositório
+## About this repository

-Este repositório reúne relatórios sanitizados de testes de alinhamento em LLMs, com foco em distinguir jailbreak efetivo, compliance textual e alucinação de conformidade.
-A metodologia é documentada de forma reproduzível; conteúdo potencialmente perigoso (prompts indutores, código funcional) não é publicado, seguindo boas práticas de divulgação responsável.
+This repository gathers sanitized reports on LLM alignment testing, focused on distinguishing effective jailbreak, textual compliance, and compliance hallucination.
+Methodology is documented in a reproducible way; potentially dangerous content (inducing prompts, functional code) is not published, following responsible disclosure best practices.

-## Casos de estudo
+## Case studies

-- [Distinção entre Jailbreak Efetivo, Alucinação de Conformidade e Compliance Textual](./mistral-alignment-testing.md) — testes com modelos Mistral AI (texto e imagem)
+- [Distinguishing Effective Jailbreak, Compliance Hallucination, and Textual Compliance](./mistral-alignment-testing.md) — tests with Mistral AI models (text and image)
-- [LLM Jailbreak via Logical Compliance and Roleplay Exploitation](./logical-compliance-jailbreak.md) — bypass de guardrails através de indução lógica multi-turn
+- [LLM Jailbreak via Logical Compliance and Roleplay Exploitation](./logical-compliance-jailbreak.md) — guardrail bypass through multi-turn logical induction

-## Ética e divulgação responsável
+## Ethics and responsible disclosure

-Todos os testes são realizados em ambiente isolado, sem execução real de código nem exposição de sistemas de terceiros.
-Findings com processo de disclosure ainda em curso não são publicados até resolução ou reconhecimento pelo vendor.
+All tests are conducted in an isolated environment, with no real code execution or exposure of third-party systems.
+Findings with disclosure processes still in progress are not published until resolution or acknowledgment by the vendor.

-## Licença
+## License

-Este repositório está disponível sob CC BY-NC 4.0 — uso e citação livres com atribuição, sem fins comerciais (ver `LICENSE`).
+This repository is available under CC BY-NC 4.0 — free use and citation with attribution, non-commercial (see `LICENSE`).